axiom-data-science/ocean-model-skill-assessor/docs/cli.md

 ## Run model-data comparison

+Note that if any datasets have timezones attached, they are removed before comparison with the assumption that the model output and data are in the same time zone.

 #### Available options

     omsa run --project_name test1 --catalog_names CATALOG_NAME1 CATALOG_NAME2 --vocab_names VOCAB1 VOCAB2 --key KEY --model_path PATH_TO_MODEL_OUTPUT --ndatasets NDATASETS